catseye/Chrysoberyl/article/General Information.md

 transparent development processes have an important civic and didactic role in modern society.
-For this reason, many of our software projects have been placed under open-source licenses, or have been placed into the public domain, and are stored in public repositories such as on [GitHub][].
+For this reason, many of our software projects have been placed under open-source licenses, or have been placed into the public domain, and a copy is kept in a public repository on a site such as [Codeberg][].

 ### Chris Pressey